Jacqueline Kennedy Onassis Medal

 The Jacqueline Kennedy Onassis (JKO) Medal is awarded annually to individuals and organizations that have made an extraordinary impact on the quality of New York’s built environment.
 The award was established in 1994 to honor Mrs. Kennedy Onassis and her passionate efforts to preserve great architecture in New York City.

-Join us as we present the Jacqueline Kennedy Onassis Medal, the Municipal Art Society’s highest honor, to four extraordinary New Yorkers and celebrate their legacy of vision, leadership, and philanthropy.Learn More
+In June, we presented the 2018 Jacqueline Kennedy Onassis Medal, the Municipal Art Society’s highest honor, to four extraordinary New Yorkers and celebrated their legacy of vision, leadership, and philanthropy.Learn More

 Saving a World Class Train Station